StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>Now I have to go in and extract the fields my log uses.
-This will allow me to later use those fields in Microsoft Sentinel.
-I right-click a failed rdp login log that has all the raw data in it from my PowerShell script and highlight the data I want.
-I then name the field that data is going to be in.
-Once that extraction happens, the Log Analytics AI looks at all of my other sample data and actual logs that were generated and sees if it can pull the correct data.
-This part is where I have to go in and correct any errors the AI has by again highlighting the correct data point it needs to look for.
-To do this, I have to scroll through the list (higlighted in blue in picture 4), right click any that is wrong and re-highlight the correct information I want it to pull.
-The custom fields you're going to create at this stage is: latitude, longitude, destinationhost, username, sourcehost, state, country, label, timestamp.</b><br/>
+<b>Now, I need to extract the fields used in my log, which will allow me to utilize those fields later in Microsoft Sentinel.
+I start by right-clicking a failed RDP login log that contains all the raw data from my PowerShell script and highlighting the data I want.
+I then name the field for the data.After this extraction, the Log Analytics AI reviews all other sample data and actual logs generated to identify and pull the correct data.
+At this stage, I need to correct any errors the AI makes by highlighting the correct data points.
+To do this, I scroll through the list (highlighted in blue in picture 4), right-click any incorrect entries, and re-highlight the correct information.The custom fields I create at this stage include: latitude, longitude, destinationhost, username, sourcehost, state, country, label, and timestamp.</b><br/>
 </p>

 ![Extract_Fields](https://user-images.githubusercontent.com/108043108/225436517-0a82f48e-82c8-45cf-b351-634ee8ba41c7.JPG)